IBRice101/IBRice101.github.io/Uni/index.md

         - Wireshark HTTP Analysis
         - Wireshark FTP Analysis
         - IP Address Calculation
-        - A Network Exercise: Working in Cisco Packe Tracer to emulate a computer network for a small-to-medium sized organisation with four distinct departments
+        - A Network Exercise: Working in Cisco Packet Tracer to emulate a computer network for a small-to-medium sized organisation with four distinct departments
         - Python Networking: A calculator that functions over UDP and TCP, where a client sends two digits and an operand to a server, the server works it out, and then returns the result to the client
     - An exam (50%)